Last updated: May 2026

 • If QC is scheduled, follow up on results within 48 hours.

 • Identify backup SKUs if your top seller slips.
 Know what you will promote instead.
+See BFCM stocking strategies that drive revenue growth for how leading brands sequence backup inventory.

 • Upload customs documents to your broker early.